QDL123/Periplus/README.md

 1. **INITIALIZE**: This is the setup command for Periplus.
 It must be called before any other command and any subsequent **INITIALIZE** calls will wipe all the data and reset the Periplus instance.
 There are 2 required arguments: d (dimensionality of the vector collection), and db_url (url of the database proxy endpoint used to load data).
 There is also an optional options object argument with 2 available options: **nTotal** and **use_flat**.
 The first, **nTotal**, is an estimate of the total number of vectors in the collection.
 This is used to optimize the number of IVF cells to use.
 If not specified, Periplus will pick a middle ground which can lead to suboptimal performance.
 The second, **use_flat**, is a boolean which instructs Periplus to use a flat index instead of applying any product quantization (PQ).
 By default this value is false, in which case product quantization will be applied if the vectors are large enough and easily divisible into subvectors.
 If set to true, a flat IVF index will be used instead.
 2. **TRAIN**: This command sets the position of the centroids in the IVF index that forms the basis of the cache.
 Once the centroid positions are set they cannot be reset without completely wiping the cache.
 It takes a list of vector embeddings as an argument which should be a representative sample of your vector collection.
 It's recommended to use up to 10% of your total collection, but less is okay for really large datasets where 10% will overwhelm the Periplus instance.
 3. **ADD**: This command makes Periplus aware of the data without actually populating the cache, so that it can later be loaded from the database.
 Any vector that Periplus should be able to load first needs to be registered via the ADD command.
 The command takes two arguments ids and embeddings which are lists of equal lengths with vector ids and corresponding vector embedding.
 4. **LOAD**: This command instructs Periplus to load IVF cell(s) (see [How it works](README.md#how-it-works) for details) from the database.
-It has one required argument, a vector telling it what cells to target, and an optional options object with one available option  **nLoad** which tells it how many cells to load.
-Periplus will load the nearest nLoad cells to the vector from the database (nLoad defaults to 1 if not specified).
-This guarantees that a subsequent **SEARCH** command with the same vector will yield a cache hit (assuming the cell has not been evicted beforehand and the nLoad argument matches the nProbe argument given in the search).
+It has one required argument, a vector telling it what cells to target, and an optional options object with one available option  **n_load** which tells it how many cells to load.
+Periplus will load the nearest n_load cells to the vector from the database (n_load defaults to 1 if not specified).
+This guarantees that a subsequent **SEARCH** command with the same vector will yield a cache hit (assuming the cell has not been evicted beforehand and the n_load argument matches the n_probe argument given in the search).
 5. **SEARCH**: This command runs a set of queries against the data stored in Periplus.
 It takes 2 required arguments: **k** which specifies the number of nearest neighbors to return, and **xq** which is a list of query vectors.
-It optionally takes an options object with two available options: **nprobe** and **require_all**.
+It optionally takes an options object with two available options: **n_probe** and **require_all**.
 The first specifies how many IVF cells to search.
 Larger values result in increased latency but also increased recall (and a lower cache hit rate when **require_all** is used).
 The default value is 1 if unspecified.
 The second option **require_all** is a boolean that dictates the cache hit/miss behavior.
-If set to true, all **nprobe** nearest cells must be in-residence for the query to be a cache hit.
-If false, only the nearest IVF cell must be in-residence for the query to be a cache hit, and Periplus will search which ever IVF cells are in-residence up to the **nprobe** closest IVF cell.
+If set to true, all **n_probe** nearest cells must be in-residence for the query to be a cache hit.
+If false, only the nearest IVF cell must be in-residence for the query to be a cache hit, and Periplus will search which ever IVF cells are in-residence up to the **n_probe** closest IVF cell.
 The default value is true.
 The **SEARCH** command returns a list of lists of Document tuples where each list corresponds to the k results for the corresponding query vector provided at that index.
 Cache misses will have a list of length 0.
-In rare cases, if the length is > 0 and <  k that indicates that the total number of vectors in the nearest **nprobe** cells is < k.
+In rare cases, if the length is > 0 and <  k that indicates that the total number of vectors in the nearest **n_probe** cells is < k.
 Each Document tuple has 4 fields: id, embedding, metadata, and document which will correspond the values provided by the database proxy when the data was loaded.
 6. **EVICT**: This command works exactly the same as **LOAD** except it evicts IVF cell(s) if they are present from Periplus instead of loading them.
-It has one required arugment, a vector telling it what cells to target, and an optional options object with one available option **nEvict** whch tells it how many cells to evict.
-Periplus will evict the cells corresponding to the nearest **nEvict** centroids to the vector from Periplus (nEvict defaults to 1 it not specified).
+It has one required arugment, a vector telling it what cells to target, and an optional options object with one available option **n_evict** whch tells it how many cells to evict.
+Periplus will evict the cells corresponding to the nearest **n_evict** centroids to the vector from Periplus (n_evict defaults to 1 it not specified).

 #### Example
 ```python